 \subsection{Attack Results}

 \vpara{\attack successfully implants the backdoor into the global model. } In Table \ref{table:performance1}, we report the results on R2R and RxR datasets.
-First, comparing navigation metrics, the models trained with and without NAW have nearly the same performance, showing that the backdoor can be implanted without hurting the validation performance and thus is unnoticeable.
+In terms of navigation metrics, the models trained with and without NAW have nearly the same performance, showing that the backdoor can be implanted without hurting the validation performance and thus is unnoticeable.
 However, though specially designed for FL setting, Badnets and DBA have a significant drop in performance.
-It does not meet the basic requirement of the backdoor attack and shows its infeasibility, which verifies our concern.
-Second, comparing the Attach Success Rate (ASR), we can observe that models trained with the NAW attack have a much higher ASR than unattacked, implying that the global agent has a very high probability of selecting the navigable viewpoints with the trigger.
+They do not meet the basic requirement of the backdoor attack and show their infeasibility, which verifies our concern.
+In terms of the Attach Success Rate (ASR), we can observe that models trained with the NAW attack have a much higher ASR than the unattacked, implying that the global agent has a very high probability of selecting the navigable viewpoints with the trigger.
 While not meeting the backdoor attack requirement, Badnets has the highest ASR.
-This may be because its trigger is a fixed pattern added to the image input, which could be easily recognized by the model that has great semantic understanding.
+This may be because its attack strategy is quite rigid and not compatible to the VLN setting, which could be easily recognized by the model that has great semantic understanding.

-\vpara{Impact of the number of malicious clients.} Fig. \ref{fig:attack_num} shows the results under different numbers of malicious clients.
-In Fig.~\ref{fig:attack_num}(a), we can observe that the number of malicious clients is positively correlated with ASR and its increase accelerates the convergence of ASR.
-For SR in Fig.~\ref{fig:attack_num}(b), more malicious clients would cause a greater fluctuation of SR during the first 100 communication rounds.
-Therefore, comparing the results with that of $m=0$, the attack under $m \ge 20$ cannot achieve the backdoor attack requirement.

-\vpara{Impact of the fraction of poisoned data.} $p$ approximates the fraction of poisoned data during training.
-Fig.~\ref{fig:attack_frac} shows both SR and ASR of FedVLN agents under different fractions of poisoned data.
-For ASR, a larger fraction does not lead to a higher ASR; on the contrary, it obtains an even lower ASR than a smaller fraction of poisoned data.
-One possible reason is that a large fraction of poisoned data affects the scene understanding of the agent, making it harder to recognize the trigger.
-SR becomes lower when the fraction of poisoned data is higher.
-When $p \ge 0.5$, the drop in performance is obvious, inducing a nearly 3\% SR gap.
-This result indicates that there is no strong correlation between ASR and the fraction.